Siberian agriculture: Siberian butter industry

 One facet of Siberian agriculture that may not be common knowledge is its thriving butter industry.
-By 1912, the Altai Region, which exists in the southernmost reaches of Siberia, close to the convergence of China, Mongolia, and Kazakhstan, was among the most densely populated area of Siberia.
+By 1912, the Altai Region, which exists in the southernmost reaches of Siberia, close to the convergence of China, Mongolia, and Kazakhstan, was among the most densely populated areas of Siberia.
 By the time of the First World War, the majority of the tillable land of the area was in use.
 There was also significant Cattle-breeding in this area, both by Russians and by natives.
 Taking advantage of these circumstances, a group of Danes had previously come to the region and introduced Siberia to the butter industry, though mainly starting their production plants in the cities of Tomsk and Tiumen.
 A butter romance, or as W. Bruce Lincoln described, a "butter fever," thus sprung up on the grasslands of what many may think is the world's coldest, most inhospitable terrain.
 A quote that serves to capture its importance comes from P.A.
 Stolypin, the Russian Prime Minister himself: "The whole of our butter export to foreign markets is entirely based on the growth of Siberian butter production.
 Siberian butter-making brings us more than twice as much gold as the whole Siberian gold industry".

 This Siberian industry was so extensive, in fact, that by 1917, half of all butter-producing plants in Russia were to be found in Siberia, and a staggering 90% of butter exportation came originally from this area.
 In 1907, butter production had reached an astonishing 63,000 tons, almost a tenfold increase over the amounts produced just thirteen years prior, in 1894.
 By 1914, Siberia had surpassed Australia and the Netherlands (major world suppliers of butter) in butter production and churning out just slightly less than Denmark, the country to which the Siberian butter trade owed its roots.
 Butter made more revenue than any other good apart from gold, wheat, and furs in that same year.
 Butter production carried such weight that, coupled with the Siberian grain industry, Lincoln credits it as playing one of the key roles in enticing foreign investment to enter the region around the turn of the century.

 These plants were hit hard after this, however, with the internal strife of both the Bolshevik Revolution and the Russian Civil War, so much so that butter output dropped to a mere 6,000 tons in 1922, dipping below the 1894 levels.
 A revival came by 1927, however, when the 37,000-ton mark was reached and butter again became an important Russian export.
 However, the heydays of the Russian butter behemoth were over.